MediaComem/comem-masrad-dfa/subjects/angular-cli/README.md

 ## Run the application

-Run the following command from and Angular project to:
+Run the following command from an Angular project to:
 - Compile the different files into standard HTML/CSS/JS
 - Bundle the compiled files
 - Serve them through a local server